The graze debate

 Poppy, who is chairing the event, said: “This conference aims to bring together two schools of thought on grazing management to help us understand what practices might work best for Scottish farmers.”

-The Graze Debate is being held at the Dewars Centre in Perth on Monday 25 November from 10am to 3pm.
+The Graze Debate was held at the Dewars Centre in Perth on Monday 25 November from 10am to 3pm.